Fifth disease

 Home treatment with rest, fluids, and pain relievers can help keep the child comfortable.

 Fifth disease, although usually a mild illness in children, poses a slight risk to developing fetuses.
-Pregnant women should avoid being exposed to the disease if possible.
-If a pregnant woman is exposed to a child who has fifth disease, or if she develops a rash like that caused by fifth disease, she should contact her doctor.
+Exposure to the disease during pregnancy should be avoided, if possible.
+If you are exposed to a child who has fifth disease while pregnant or if you develop a rash like that caused by fifth disease, you should contact your doctor.

 This information does not replace the advice of a doctor.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the Terms of Use.
 Healthwise is a URAC accredited health web site content provider.
 Privacy Policy.
 How this information was developed to help you make better health decisions.